shohei-kojima/integrated_HHV6_recon/README.md

 Please see [here](https://sylabs.io/guides/3.0/user-guide/installation.html) for installation of Singularity.

-## 1.2 Set up required environment in your Linux
+## 1.2 Use scripts available from GitHub
+You can use the original scripts available from GitHub instead of the Singularity container.
-You can also set up environment in your Linux for this tool.
+In this case, you need to set up environment in your Linux for this tool.
 We tested this tool in Ubuntu 18.04, CentOS 7.7.1908, Red Hat 7.3.

-### required software for running with default settings
+### Required software for running with default settings
 All tools listed here are needed to be installed and added to $PATH.
 We recommend to use Anaconda3.